dylhack/matrix-nim-sdk/CONTRIBUTING.md

 |  |
 |  +-feature/
 |
-+--client/
++--clientserver/
    |
    +-feature/
 ```

 Everything relies on the core modules.
-This will help prevent merge
-conflicts if all of the essentials are done and out of the way.
-The second
-helpful approach for preventing merge conflicts is isolating each feature in
-it's own folder under whatever category it fits under (client server / appservice).
+This will help prevent merge conflicts if all of the essentials are done and out of the way.
+The second helpful approach for preventing merge conflicts is isolating each feature in it's own folder under whatever category it fits under (client-server / appservice).

-The client folder is dedicated towards the Client-Server API for Matrix.
-The
-appservice folder is dedicated towards the Appservice-Server API for Matrix.
+The clientserver folder is dedicated towards the Client-Server API for Matrix.
+The appservice folder is dedicated towards the Appservice-Server API for Matrix.
 As for utilities, if they're shared amongst both then they will go under `src/utils`.

 ## Making a Module
-If you're working on a new file (aka module) this is the structure of which
-your module should follow in sequential order.
+If you're working on a new file (aka module) this is the structure of which your module should follow in sequential order.
  1. Imports / Includes
  2. Type Definitions
  3. Constants
- 4. Procedures
+ 4. Private Procedures
+ 5. Public Procedures
- 5. Exports
+ 6. Exports

 ## Commenting
 Every type should follow: